centre-for-humanities-computing/DaCy/README.md

 ## LICENSE

 DaCy is released under the Apache License, Version 2.0.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details.ent_dict